Wigner-GPU-Lab/Teaching/CMake/Lesson2_LinkC_CPP/README.md

 # Lesson 2 - Link C/C++

-Compiling a standalone executable is nice, though more often than not isn't enough.
+Compiling a standalone executable is nice, though more often than not is not enough.
 One might wish to rely on external code compiled into a library and link to it.
-Buiding a library and linking against it comes by invoking two simple commands.
+Buiding a library and linking against it comes by invoking two simple commands: `add_library` and `target_link_libraries`.

 ```CMake
 add_library(util Util.h Util.c)